jenhuls/flow-css/README.md

 #### Naming conventions

-##### Use a specific prefix for each of custom css rules to prevent any possible complication may happen with third-party css libraries
+##### Use a specific prefix for each of custom CSS rules to prevent any possible complication may happen with third-party CSS libraries

 Ex-
 ```
-.ig-container {}
+.kf-container {}
-.ig-alerts {}
+.kf-alerts {}
 ```

 ##### Use lowercase letters in all the style rules